adhawkins/ansible-borgbase/README.md

-# ansible-borgbase
+# Ansible Collection - adhawkins.borgbase

-Ansible modules for managing borgbase SSH keys and repositories
+Documentation for the collection.